Lucy Turner is an activist at the United Nations headquarters in New York, after living and working on five continents.

 An award-winning writer and sell-out speaker, Lucy shares powerful ideas from cultures around the world, through humorous stories and fascinating ‘untranslatable’ words from more than fifty countries.

-Her new book WOR(L)D: One Woman’s Discovery of the Power of Words is coming soon.
+Her new book WOR(L)D: Power of Words is coming soon.